HermesFTC/FateWeaver/README.md

 - Type-safe channels, including support for custom data types using reflection!
 - Downloading logs to your computer for viewing with AdvantageScope!
 - Backwards-compatibility with existing RoadRunner FlightRecorder API.
+- Support for typed classes with `AS_TYPE` and fully customizable serialization with `CustomStructSchema`!

 ## Usage